-Stephen Collins is an illustrator and cartoonist based in Hertfordshire, UK.
+Stephen Collins is an illustrator and cartoonist from Penge, southeast London.
 His work has appeared in many publications worldwide, and he has a weekly comic in The Guardian Weekend magazine.
 In 2013 Jonathan Cape published his debut graphic novel The Gigantic Beard That Was Evil, which was shortlisted for the Waterstones Book Of The Year award and an Eisner Award.
 His collection of strips Some Comics was published by Jonathan Cape in October 2014.
-He is currently working on his second graphic novel, which will be published by Jonathan Cape in 2017, and may or may not be called Bad Likeness,
+In 2018 he illustrated his first children’s book, Baby’s First Bank Heist (Bloomsbury).
+He is currently working on the follow up, Baby’s First Jailbreak, as well as his second graphic novel, Susan Wogan’s Journey To The Stars, which will be published by Jonathan Cape in 2019.
+Nowadays he lives with his wife and three young children in Hertfordshire.

 2015: Nominated for Eisner award, Best Writer/Artist

 2015: Nominated for Eisner award, Best Graphic Album (for The Gigantic Beard That Was Evil)

 2014: Joint Gran Guinigi award for Best Graphic Novel (for La Gigantesca Barba Malvagia)

 2013: 9th Art Award (for The Gigantic Beard That Was Evil)

 2013: Shortlisted for Waterstones Book Of The Year (for The Gigantic Beard That Was Evil)

 2013: Shortlisted for British Comic Award, Best Book (for The Gigantic Beard That Was Evil)

 2012: AOI Images 2012 Gold Award for editorial illustration

 2008: The Society for News Design Award of Excellence for Feature Design